 Berwin Leighton Paisner (London)

 BLP was one of the City's true success stories.
 Berwin Leighton and Paisner merged in 2001 in the hope of becoming more competitive by pooling the two legacy firms' corporate teams.
 Few would argue that it wasn't a success.
 Within five years it had established one of the biggest and best real estate practices in the UK – the firm's planning group is regarded as the best in the country – and doubled its turnover.

 Of course, during the recession real estate wasn’t the busiest area – firms throughout the City made property lawyers redundant in droves.
 BLP defied the market in 2007/08 by posting a 10% rise in turnover to £186 million.
 Even the property department increased takings by 5%.

 BLP does have an enviable client list, including such household names as Canary Wharf, Hermes, Shell, Tesco, The Football Association and Thames Water.
-International expansion continues apace: the firm has offices in Paris, Brussels, Singapore and more recently set up shop in Abu Dhabi and Moscow.
-It also has an alliance of "best friend" agreements with a number of foreign firms.
+It has expanded internationally: the firm has offices in Paris, Brussels, Singapore and more recently set up shop in Abu Dhabi and Moscow.
+It also has an alliance of 'best friend' agreements with a number of foreign firms.

 " department designed to take on the functions of in-house lawyers of major corporations.
 And the firm also pioneered the Lawyers on Demand service, which provides clients with interim lawyers.